Website Manager

 Is this “travel” soccer?

-Who is eligible to play for Sting?
+Who is eligible to play for MV Sting SC?

-How do I sign up my child?
+How do I register my child?

 For Sting competitive club teams: Unlike rec programs, Sting creates teams through a competitive tryout process.
 We form teams in June each year who then play in the upcoming fall and spring seasons.
 We may also choose to hold a supplemental tryout in winter to add a few players to rosters with low numbers for the spring season.
 To sign up for tryouts, see our home page or the tryout tab.